yearninlearnin/ticket-lifecycle/README.md

 <p>
 Here is the portal where I will simulate an end user in the company submitting a request for service.
-In any of these types of scenarios, it can be anything from a computer monitor not working, someone getting locked out of their account, or a random program not working on their pc.
+In any of these types of scenarios, it can be anything from a computer monitor not working, to someone getting locked out of their account, or a random program not working on their computer.
 </p>
 <p>
 <img src="https://i.imgur.com/tAbqACg.png" height="80%" width="80%" alt="Installation Steps"/>